Maelstrom8/Malignance/README.md

 Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Place it in a folder such as `C:\Wabbajack`.
 Do not extract it to any of your Steam Library directories nor your DD:DA directory.
 Do not extract it to Program Files, or User Directories like Documents, Downloads and so forth.
 You can use an SSD to speed up the process, but it's not required for this list in particular.

-### Downloading and Installing Ascalon
+### Downloading and Installing Malignance

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack
-3. Find Ascalon, click the download button below the gallery image and wait for it to download.
+3. Find Maligance, click the download button below the gallery image and wait for it to download.
-4. Set the installation folder to be somewhere like C:\Games\Ascalon.
+4. Set the installation folder to be somewhere like C:\Games\Maligance.
 Follow the directory rules above.
 5. Press the play button to begin.
 6. In the small time it takes to install, I recommend you spend your time reading this readme - as it's more important than your average readme
 7. ???
 8. Profit

-Updating Ascalon is done the same way, just make sure your directories match where it's installed and hit overwrite.
+Updating the list is done the same way, just make sure your directories match where it's installed and hit overwrite.

 ### Nexus Premium vs Non-Premium